Charles Curtis: Early life and education

-Born on January 25, 1860, in North Topeka, Kansas Territory, a year before Kansas was admitted as a state, Charles Curtis had three-eighths Native American ancestry and five-eighths European American ancestry.
+Curtis was born on January 25, 1860, in North Topeka, Kansas Territory, a year before Kansas was admitted as a state.
+Curtis had three-eighths Native American ancestry and five-eighths European American ancestry.
 His mother, Ellen Papin (also spelled Pappan), was Kaw, Osage, Potawatomi, and French.
 His father, Orren Curtis, was of English, Scots, and Welsh ancestry.
 On his mother's side, Curtis was a descendant of chief White Plume of the Kaw Nation and chief Pawhuska of the Osage.

 Curtis's first words as an infant were in French and Kansa, both languages that he learned from his mother.
 She died in 1863, when he was 3 years old, but he lived for some time thereafter with his maternal grandparents on the Kaw reservation and returned to them in later years.
-He learned to love racing horses and was later a highly-successful jockey in prairie horse races.
+He learned to love racing horses and was later a highly successful jockey in prairie horse races.

 After Curtis's mother died in 1863, his father remarried but soon divorced.
-During his Civil War service, Orren Curtis was captured and imprisoned.
+While serving in the Union army during the Civil War, Orren Curtis was captured and imprisoned.
 During that period, the toddler Charles was cared for by his maternal grandparents.
 They also later helped him gain possession of his mother's land in North Topeka; under the Kaw matrilineal system, he inherited it from her.
 His father tried unsuccessfully to get control of that land.
 Orren Curtis married a third time and had a daughter, Theresa Permelia "Dolly" Curtis, who was born in 1866, after the end of the war.

-On June 1, 1868, 100 Cheyenne warriors invaded the Kaw Reservation.
+On June 1, 1868, one hundred Cheyenne warriors invaded the Kaw Reservation.
 The Kaw men painted their faces, donned regalia, and rode out on horseback to confront the Cheyenne.
 The rival Indian warriors put on a display of superb horsemanship, accompanied with war cries and volleys of bullets and arrows.
 Terrified white settlers took refuge in nearby Council Grove.
 After about four hours, the Cheyenne retired with a few stolen horses and a peace offering of coffee and sugar from the Council Grove merchants.
 No one had been injured on either side.
 During the battle, Joe Jim, a Kaw interpreter, galloped 60 mi to Topeka to seek assistance from the governor.
 Riding with Jim was the eight-year-old Charles Curtis, then nicknamed "Indian Charley."

-Curtis re-enrolled in the Kaw Nation, which had been removed from Kansas to Indian Territory when he was in his teens.
+Curtis re-enrolled in the Kaw Nation, which had been removed from Kansas to the Indian Territory when he was in his teens.
 Curtis was strongly influenced by both sets of grandparents.
 After living on the reservation with his maternal grandparents, M. Papin and Julie Gonville, he returned to the city of Topeka.
 There, he lived with his paternal grandparents while he attended Topeka High School.
 Both grandmothers encouraged his education.

 Curtis read law in an established firm, where he worked part time.
 He was admitted to the bar in 1881 and began his practice in Topeka.
 He served as prosecuting attorney of Shawnee County, Kansas, from 1885 to 1889.